Makes-Innovation-Hub/bit-mentor-server/README.md

 ## How to run

-In root directory, open terminal and run this command
+In root directory, open terminal and run these commands
 ```
+pip install -r requirements.txt
 python -m server.server
 ```